Connect with others who understand.

 • Atopic dermatitis

-• Xerosis cutis, which is chronically dry skin
+• Chronic dry skin

-• Keratoacanthoma, a type of skin cancer
+• Keratoacanthoma — A type of skin cancer

 Some causes of PN include: